leetvr/hy/docs/source/ref/glossary.rst

 Throughout this documentation we try to use words consistently: so you can be sure that when we talk about an :term:`entity`, we always mean the same thing.

-This page lists all of the concepts that exist in Hy’s view of the world.
+This page lists all of the concepts that exist in Hytopia’s view of the world.

 .. glossary::